binomial-dimension/LosingMoney/README.md

 # LosingMoney
-A project to losing money by trading stock
+A project to losing money by trading stock.

 [TOC]